ArkanJbali/DiscloStore/README.md

 # DiscloStore
-The application with help the shop owners to advertise their products.
+The application came to help the shop owners to advertise their products.